jojotastic777/hackmud-blockchain/README.md

 # hackmud-scripts
-Scripts for the game Hackmud, mostly involving the implementation of a primitive blockchain.
+Scripts for the game Hackmud involving the implementation of a primitive blockchain.